Sand flies, often found in sandy and marshy areas, can be a real nuisance. They are tiny, but their bites can be irritating.

 5. Citrus Juice

-Therefore, you can use citrus juice as a DIY repellent by mixing it with water and spraying it in areas where sand flies are a problem.
+Therefore, some people use diluted citrus juice as a DIY repellent by spraying it in areas where sand flies are a problem.
+However, it may not be as effective as other natural repellents.

 6. Lavender Oil